jpfulton/blog/content/blog/2023-07-03-gatsby-vscode-support/index.md

 [Gatsby Node API](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/#createPages)
 using the
 [createPage action](https://www.gatsbyjs.com/docs/reference/config-files/actions/#createPage).
-These templates are loaded dymically at runtime from a path.
+These templates are loaded dynamically at runtime from a path.
 As such, the debugger has no access to them and debugging must be performed from the Gatsby error messages.
 I have yet to find a workaround which would very much come in handy when building new features.